dawjus/Mood/README.md

 - as a user I would like to enter the password twice during registration so as not to make mistakes
 - as a user I would like to see the rating of the film I got
 - as a user I would like to see a list of movies in the database
-- as a user I would like to rate movies and books
+- as a user I would like to rate movies
 - as a user I would like to see the link or application name where to look for help

 ## Project roadmap: